Jiasheng-Cao/6242_final_project/README.md

 INSTALLATION
 ======================
-1. Make sure you have Python 3 installed.
+1. Make sure have Python 3 installed.

-2. Install required Python packages (if needed): pip install pandas numpy requests
+2. Install required Python packages

 3. The final output is an HTML file that runs in a browser.